kskadart/2gis-mcp-server/README.md

 docker-compose down
 ```

-The Docker container runs with SSE transport on port 8000, making it accessible at `http://localhost:8000`.
+The Docker container runs with streamable-http transport on port 8101, making it accessible at `http://localhost:8101`.

 ### Testing with MCP Inspector